QutEcoacoustics/audio-analysis/docs/technical/commands/download/batch.md

 The options `--repo` and `--auth-token` are required.

 You can only choose one of `--project-ids`, `--region-ids`, or `--site-ids` per command.
-But for each you specify the option multiple times.
+But for each you can specify the option multiple times.
 For example, to search multiple sites, you can do this:

 ```
 ... -p 123 -p 456 -p 789 ...